Lacunzo/RoR2Randomizer/RoR2Randomizer/README.md

 Because I'm such a narcissist, this mod has a dedicated [Discord Server](https://discord.gg/29PTeWaKCj)!
 Join if you're into that.

-Current features:
+Current Features:
 * Multiplayer Compatible.
 Every player needs to have the mod.
 * Compatibile with Risk of Options for easy configuration in-game.
+* Consistent Randomness: The way things are randomized is consistent throughout a run.
+A certain randomized replacement (item, summon, buff, etc.) will always be the same until the run ends.

+Current Randomizers:
 * Stage Randomizer: Swaps every stage for a random playable map.
-  * Each stage is paired one-to-one with a replacement stage (for example bazaar will always be randomized to the same stage during the course of a run)
 * Boss Randomizer: Randomizes the character types of bosses.
 Currently includes [Mithrix](https://youtu.be/EZLbivjyFMk), [Voidling](https://youtu.be/HAH9Rxyl2lU), Aurelionite, Twisted Scavengers, Alloy Worship Unit and Teleporter Bosses.
 * Status Effect Randomizer: Randomizes all buffs/debuffs applied to characters.
 * Survivor Starting Animation Randomizer: Randomizes the first stage spawn animation of all survivors. ![randomspawnpod](https://cdn.discordapp.com/attachments/526159007442927648/1025178769675264061/randomspawnpod.gif)